 From an Islamic point of view, ethics in virtual space should be heeded, as religion is not the basis for an action being good or bad.
 The theory of divine command cannot be applied as a yardstick for the good and evil nature of an act.
 Ethical acts are inherently good and, because they are good, they have been made liable to divine command (Tousi, 1367, P. 327).
 Therefore, humans can get to know the good and evil nature of acts on the basis of their inner nature.
 Nevertheless, this same human intellect admits its inability to exhaustively perceive the good and evil nature of acts (Sobhani, 1382, 32).
 Intellect should practically intervene in many factors in order to know whether an act is good or bad, thus calling for various viewpoints to make a judgment.
 On the other hand, inspired by their primordial nature, humans cannot cling to relativism, because they find themselves to be strongly in need of transhuman intellect to help them inevitably choose either of the two options.

 Numerous activities in specific conditions had all the earmarks of being great in the eyes of some mainstream secular scholars.
-However, after several or hundreds of years, their unfavorable concomitances have surfaced (mechanical and human-arranged ecological outcomes in utilizing science at the beginning of the twentieth century were not under any condition paid notice to by humans, while in the twenty-first century, the criteria for good and abhorrent acts altogether changed scientific advancement).
+However, after several or hundreds of years, their unfavorable concomitances have surfaced (mechanical and human-arranged ecological outcomes in utilizing science at the beginning of the twentieth century were not under any condition paid notice to by humans, while in the twenty-first century, the criteria for good and abhorrent environmental results altogether changed the meaning of scientific advancement).
 Because of their restricted information, especially on the results of their behavioral future, humans still need the intellect to empower them to have knowledge of the future and its outcomes for the entire human race, in a harmonious and integrated order of desirable and good things.
 This type of knowledge of the future lies only within the realm of divine affairs; therefore, humans stand in need of revelation in order to perceive exhaustive cases, and revelation should be a criterion for the knowledge of good things.

 Arrangements for the formulation of moral directions in virtual space rely on human judgment to compendiously express the good and evil nature of works.
-To clear things of obscurity, divine revelation and religious directions are called for to confirm them.
+To clear things of obscurity, the divine revelation and religious directions are called for to confirm the goodness or badness of those works.
 Hence, the Islamic way of dealing with morals in virtual space does not contrast with the secular approach, in many cases being founded on primary and essential contemplations of intellect.
-In this appreciation, we can well profit from the encounters to detail a moral codes archive in virtual space by non-Islamic groups.
+In this appreciation, we can well profit from the secular experiences to detail a moral codes archive in virtual space by non-Islamic groups.
 In any case, it ought to be noticed that these moral codes archives do not adequately treat other fundamental issues, which are appreciated by an Islamic approach.

 3-Revelation offers general instructions and a collation of a divine perspective on minor issues is feasible through human intellect.